U.S. watchdog identifies $5.4 billion in potentially fraudulent COVID-19 loans

 The federal government gave $5.4 billion in Covid-19 aid to small businesses with "questionable" Social Security numbers, according to a report released by a watchdog overseeing pandemic aid.

-$5.4 billion in pandemic loans were paid to suspicious Social Security numbers
+$5.4 billion in COVID aid may have gone to firms using suspect Social Security numbers

 Almost 70K ‘questionable’ Social Security numbers used for $5.4B in pandemic-related loans: watchdog